 Here are some answers to a few common questions about the temperature shift:

 How much does my BBT have to rise to confirm that ovulation has occurred?

-If ovulation has occurred, the BBT will generally shift at least 0.2 degrees Fahrenheit (.11 degrees Celsius) higher than the temperature of the previous day, and will be sustained at or above this higher temperature for three days or more.
+If ovulation has occurred, the BBT will generally shift at least 0.2 degrees Fahrenheit (.11 degrees Celsius) higher than the temperature of the previous 6 days' temperatures, and will be sustained at or above this higher temperature for three days or more.

 How many days after the temperature shift will I get my period?

 The number of days between ovulation and when you get your period, or the luteal phase, varies from woman to woman and is usually between 12 and 16 days.
 However, a woman’s personal luteal phase usually varies only by a day or two.
 So, if your luteal phase is usually 14 days, it may occasionally be 13 or 15 days, but it probably won’t ever be shorter or longer than that.
 After the luteal phase ends, your body stops producing progesterone, and you have your period.
 Your BBT will then shift back down to its lower range.

 How many days after my cycle begins will the temperature shift occur?